capactio/website/docs/example/mattermost-installation.md

 This instruction will guide you through the installation of Mattermost on a Kubernetes cluster using Capact.

 Mattermost depends on the PostgreSQL database.
-Depending on the cluster configuration, with the Capact project, you can install Mattermost with a managed Cloud SQL or AWS RDS database or a locally deployed PostgreSQL Helm chart.
+Depending on the cluster configuration, with the Capact project, you can install Mattermost with a managed Cloud SQL, AWS RDS database or a locally deployed PostgreSQL Helm chart.

 The diagrams below show possible scenarios: